-In the realm of strength training, the trap bar deadlift has gained popularity as a powerful exercise that targets many muscle groups while minimizing stress on the lower back.
-This comprehensive guide will walk you through everything you need to know about trap bar deadlifts, including their benefits, proper technique, common mistakes to avoid, and variations to spice up your workouts.
+In strength training, the trap bar deadlift has gained popularity as a powerful exercise that targets many muscle groups while minimizing stress on the lower back.
+This comprehensive guide will walk you through everything you need about trap bar deadlifts, including their benefits, proper technique, common mistakes to avoid, and variations to spice up your workouts.

 What is the Trap Bar Deadlift?